Alessandro Bega

-Alessandro Bega (born 11 January 1991) is an Italian former tennis player.
-He predominantly played on the ITF Futures and ATP Challenger Tour.
+Alessandro Bega (born 11 January 1991) is an Italian tennis coach and a former professional player.
+He predominantly competed on the ITF Futures and ATP Challenger Tour.

-Bega has a career-high singles ranking by the ATP of 259, achieved on 25 July 2016.
-He also has a career-high ATP doubles ranking of No. 369, achieved on 8 August 2016.
+Bega has a career-high ATP singles ranking by the ATP of No. 259, achieved on 25 July 2016.
+He also has a career-high doubles ranking of No. 369, achieved on 8 August 2016.

 Bega has reached 34 career singles finals, consisting of 17 wins and 17 losses, all coming at the ITF Futures level.
 Additionally, he has a reached 23 career doubles finals, consisting of 9 wins and 14 losses, all coming at the ITF Futures level.

+Professional career

 Bega made his ATP Tour main-draw debut at the 2017 Citi Open after the qualifying rounds by defeating Danny Thomas 7–6^{(3)}, 6–3 and João Pedro Sorgi 6–4, 6–4.
 He was defeated in the first round by Tunisia's Malek Jaziri in straight sets 7–5, 7–5.
 To date, this is the only main-draw appearance he has made in either singles or doubles matches.